Gait training: Other applications

 Treadmill training, with or without a body-weight support, is an emerging therapy and is being used with stroke patients to improve kinematic gait parameters.
 These patients often present with significant gait deviations and body weight-supported treadmill training can provide an intense repetitive practice of a more natural gait pattern.
 Literature continues to emerge examining the influence treadmill speed may have on the improvement of gait patterns and functional independence.
 Research has shown that a greater gain in independent walking ability is seen in hemiparetic stroke patients who participate in structured speed-dependent treadmill training compared to conventional training.
 Improvements in gait parameters included walking speed, cadence, stride length and Functional Ambulation Category scores.
+Research shows that balance and leg training can improve walking speed and step length, with gains of about 0.26 m/s, an important factor linked to longevity.
 In speed-dependent treadmill training, belt speed is increased to the maximum-achievable speed the patient can maintain for 10 seconds without stumbling, followed by a period of recovery.
 If the patient were capable of maintaining the speed safely and comfortably during the 10-second bout, it would then be increased by 10% in the next attempt, following the same work and recovery procedures.
 Research has shown that this form of gait training demonstrates a more normal walking pattern without the compensatory movements commonly associated with stroke.

 Electromechanical-assisted gait training is another strategy that helps with gait training in people who have suffered a stroke.
 Evidence demonstrates that this method should only be applied to people who are unable to walk and it should be used in the first 3 months after the stroke, in order to maximize results.